jadconnolly/ugh2/example/README.txt

 suggests P uncertainty is 0.5 GPa.
 The scatter of the data, given the Stixrude EOS, shows that 0.5 GPa is probably an underestimate; some data points are mutually inconsistent.
 The pssect plot annotation file, olivine-pxpts1400.dat, contains the data points in the format they can be included in a plot.
+The file olivine-F_popts.dat contains computational options used by MC_fit and vertex that affect the EOS used and the P and X resolution.

 The first run is a relatively coarse search over the likely set of values.
 To make it fast, nunc = 5 0, which causes no extra objective function